-We are a group of students at Okanagan Mission Secondary, and we were apart of the 2021 Sustainable Development Challenge.
-Our goal is to phase out the use of animal dissection in our school and eventually our district.
+We are students at Okanagan Mission Secondary, and we had the honor of participating in the 2021 Sustainable Development Challenge.
+Our goal is to reduce the use of animal dissections in our school and eventually our district.
 We all came together because of our passion for animals and their rights.
-Our entire team feels that highschool dissections are unnecessary and unfair, and that is why we are working to replace them.
+Bonding over the idea of a more sustainable education system.
+Our entire team feels strongly that high school dissections are unnecessary and unfair, and that is why we are working to replace them.

 The Sustainable Development Challenge is a Kelowna-based program where students from grades 8-12 have the chance to affect the 17 Global Goals.
 You have the opportunity to work with mentors and non-profit organizations, and in the end, you have the chance to win a prize.
 It was an amazing experience for all of us, if you are a student and you have an idea that can help improve our world, we highly recommend you enter next year's challenge.

 Our team has been chosen to give a TEDx Talk in March 2022.
 Learn more here, we are very excited to have this opportunity to spread awareness about our project.

 Many thanks to all the wonderful people who have contributed valuable support and information to our project.
 We thank you so much for all the time and work that you put into our project.